abhinavtripathi95/lets-talk/_posts/2020-08-03-uav-geolocalization.md

 Dual networks are superior to siamese networks when the data comes from 2 specific distributions, our model has the ability to correctly predict same scene or not 9 times out of 10.

 ## Detailed Report
 You can read the entire report by downloading it [here](https://github.com/abhinavtripathi95/geolocalization/raw/master/assets/thesis.pdf).
+You may also view the code on the [project repository](https://github.com/abhinavtripathi95/geolocalization).